balleRAM/kickasm-sidedit-installer/README.md

 # kickasm-SIDedit-installer

-A quite straightforward and beginner-friendly Linux Bash installation script for [Kick Assembler v5.9](http://www.theweb.dk/KickAssembler/Main.html#frontpage), a Commodore 64 assembler tool application that runs on Java SDK.
+A quite straightforward and beginner-friendly Linux Bash installation script for [Kick Assembler v5.9](http://www.theweb.dk/KickAssembler/Main.html#frontpage), a cross-platform Commodore 64 assembler tool that runs on Java SDK.
 The installer also grabs along [nurpax's C64 SIDEdit GitHub repository](https://github.com/nurpax/c64-sid-edit) for a few fun C64 asm program code examples.

 The C64 SIDedit package comes with KickAssembler-ready .asm source code examples for the Commodore 64, enabling a newcomer to get into C64 assembler and start tinkering with the C64's SID audio chip functionality in no time.